MMN3003/knowledge/srx/quarter/Potential Q2 2026.md

 ## Warehouse
 GOAL: We should have integrated data tables that can represent current state of the system and each feature. also we should be able to track users data in system.
 In addition rate of each coin at the moment that each transaction and at the moment that reports have been generated.
-There are more details

-STAKEHOLDERS: product
+STAKEHOLDERS: financial, stakeholders

-PROBLEM: currently system do not support Polygun Network and customers that have assets on this network can't deposit and withdraw any asset on Polygun.
+PROBLEM: currently each feature and user data are in different databases so there is no integrated data.

-SOLUTION: We should support Polygun network in chainpulse system to detect deposits, withdraw , fee calculation, evacuations and tracking each transaction status.
-Also we need to change Setting package , Lens services, Sarmayex, Internal wallet.
-New design on network list.
+SOLUTION: By integrating data and remove useless data we can create bi reports that provide perfect sight of system current state and let managers and finiancials make decisions to redirect business .

 RESOURCES: 1 bd + 1 be  + 1 fe + 1 QA
 ### Bi panel